PORCELAIN BY ANTOINETTE

 Porcelain is more durable than the average pottery.

-Can I use dinnerware in a dishwasher and microwave oven?
+Can I use porcelain in a dishwasher and microwave oven?

 Porcelain is microwave friendly.
 Heat will transfer throughout the food, without heating the porcelain handles.
-Unless overcooked, food that contain enough moisture, will not stick to the bottom.
+Unless overcooked, food that contains enough moisture, will not stick to the bottom.

 Porcelain is durable in the dishwasher.
-It is resistant against abrasive and acidic materials.
+It is resistant to abrasive and acidic materials.
+DO NOT PUT PORCELAIN WITH ANY METALIC TRIM IN THE MICROWAVE OVEN

 How to store porcelain in the kitchen?